 Nobody uses the word consumer in healthcare.
 It’s a patient, an employee, an insured.
 Healthcare companies are focused on the traditional “payers,” not the consumer.
 Well, guess who pays the bills at the end of the day?
 Us.
 We are customers and deserve to be treated like we’re buying expensive, complex products.

 Not only does health coverage come in just behind housing and transportation as one of the largest personal investments of the year, it’s the hub-of-the-wheel that impacts every downstream health transaction that a family makes.
 This is the reality in a world where only 14% of the employed population are able explain the four key concepts of insurance (deductibles, co-pays, co-insurance, and out-of-pocket maximums).
 When consumers don’t understand their own coverage, they’re not equipped to understand each subsequent transaction in their doctor’s office, the pharmacy, or the hospital.
 As a result, we as Americans often under-use, overpay, and remain in a general state of confusion.

-How has your background in data collection and tracking influenced your approach to Covered?
+How has your background in data collection and tracking influenced your approach to Stride Health?

-Prior to founding Covered, I built and sold privacy products at Reputation.com for 5 years.
+Prior to founding Stride Health, I built and sold privacy products at Reputation.com for 5 years.
 In the midst of the social media revolution, I witnessed both the underbelly of the personal data trade and the beautiful experiences that can be built when that data is used effectively.